saikumar-chev/saikumar-chev/README.md

 </div>

 <p align="center">
   👋 Hey there!
-I'm <b>SaiKumar Chevella</b>, a <b>Front-End Developer & Test Engineer</b> based in <b>Hyderabad, India</b>.
+I'm <b>SaiKumar Chevella</b>, a <b>Full stack developer & Test Engineer</b> based in <b>Hyderabad, India</b>.
 I thrive on crafting sleek web interfaces and automating workflows with code.
 My mission?
 To transform ideas into vibrant, user-friendly solutions that spark joy and efficiency! ✨
 </p>

 - 🚀 **Currently Building**: A personal portfolio website using JavaScript and CSS